How to make healthier bakes

 - Think fruit and veg have no place in a cake?
 Think again.
 They can add fibre and sweetness.
 Plus, fruit is a great way to keep your baking moist.
 Sweet vegetables such as carrots and beetroot, or fruit like apples and berries can also mean you don’t need to add as much sugar.
 Try this banana bread recipe next time you’re in the kitchen.

 - To finish your cake off, use a drizzle of glacé icing rather than butter icing.
 A light sprinkle of icing sugar can give the final touch – cut out stencils from greaseproof paper for a more professional finish.
 Knowing that you’ve produced a healthier version of a teatime treat will be the icing on the cake.
 You could also use a low-fat cheese topping such as quark - see our lighter carrot cake recipe for full instructions.

 Picking the right type of pastry can make a big difference to the amount of fat in your baking.
-About a third of shortcrust and puff pastry is fat.
+A third or more of shortcrust and puff pastry is fat.
 But there are things you can do to lower the fat content: